jeroen-meijer/talks/widgetsasateam/Notes.md

 - Use the fact you have access to the exact measurements, colors and fonts to create pixel-perfect components according to the design specs.
 - Use Flutter's `ThemeData` and `BuildContext` system to your advantage.
 It's there for a reason.
 Specifically;
 - To implement these widgets, try the following:

   - Simply use a theme to set colors and fonts.

     - You can of course achieve a lot by setting a primary color and a font family.
     - Set colors for different parts by using the `colorScheme` property, such as a `secondary` color, a `surface` color, and an `onSurface` color.
     - Set certain elevation values and corner radii for different parts by using the `elevation` and `shape` properties.
     - Create a custom theme class that only contains values that are important for your app, then generate a `ThemeData` object from it.
       - This also allows you to easily define multiple themes and even allow users to define custom themes according to your specs.

   - If that doesn't work, create a custom widget composed of other widgets.

     - Continue to use Flutter's `ThemeData` as much as possible for the best compatibility and future-proofing.
     - Use your custom theme class to set the general properties for these components.
       - This allows for more consistent components (by keeping the code DRY) and easier editing of the theme both ahead of time and while the app is running.
       - This also still allows for custom themes by users and, indeed, the app itself.

   - If all these don't meet your needs, you can always build a custom widget from scratch.
     - This is not recommended, but it's always an option.
     - Still use Flutter's `ThemeData` class and your own theme class as much as possible.
     - Make sure your widgets are performant and don't cause unnecessary rebuilds.

 - Pro-tip: when defining arguments for your widget that are related to visual information and content (such as text and icons), always use the Widget class instead of Strings and IconData.
   - This allows for your widget to be used in many more ways, such as with custom icons and text widgets.
   - There are little to no downsides to doing this.
   - It avoids the need to refactor the widget later if you need to add more functionality to it.
   - It also avoids parameter hell, where you have to pass a lot of parameters to a widget that are all related to the same thing and could be achieved by simply providing a single widget.

-#### Custom icons

-- Make a custom icon font or use a package and add your own SVGs.
-- This is a good idea for the same reasons as a custom component library.

 #### Text Styling